psas/Launch-11/README.markdown

 # L-11 Objectives

  1. **Launch** our LV2.3 airframe summer 2014
- 1. **Successful flight** to at lest 75% of projected altitude; recover all hardware intact.
+ 1. **Successful flight** to at least 75% of projected altitude; recover all hardware intact.
  1. **Telemetry**
    - get data from:
       - Inertial sensors